Faculty & Staff Directory

 Dr. Chenot was the Co-Investigator of A Statewide Initiative Integrating Quality and Safety Education for Nurses (QSEN) Through Academic/Clinical Partnerships to Improve Health Outcomes which was a $45,000 three-year Florida Blue Foundation grant – funded January 2014 – December 2016.

 Dr. Chenot serves on the QSEN Institute Board of Directors.
-She is a member of the American Academy of Nursing, American College of Healthcare Executives, American Nurses Association (Advisory board member for the Center for Ethics and Human Rights), American Organization for Nursing Leadership, American Public Health Association, Commission on Accreditation of Healthcare Management Education (Quality and Safety Council), Florida Association for Healthcare Quality, Florida Nurses Association (former board member), Florida Organization of Nurse Executives (former board member), National Academies of Practice, National Association for Healthcare Quality, Northeast Florida Association for Healthcare Quality (former president), Northeast Florida Organization of Nurse Executives, Phi Kappa Phi, Sigma Theta Tau International Honor Society of Nursing, and the Southern Nursing Research Society.
-She is a manuscript reviewer for the Journal of Interprofessional Education and Practice and Nursing Economic$, Journal of Research in Nursing, and Nursing Outlook.
-She was inducted as a Fellow in the American Academy of Nursing in the Fall of 2019 and elected as a Distinguished Scholar Fellow in the National Academies of Practice in Nursing in 2020.
+She is a member of the American Academy of Nursing, American College of Healthcare Executives, American Nurses Association (Advisory board member for the Center for Ethics and Human Rights), American Organization for Nursing Leadership, American Public Health Association, Commission on Accreditation of Healthcare Management Education (Chair - Quality and Safety Council), Florida Association for Healthcare Quality, Florida Nurses Association (former board member), Florida Organization of Nurse Executives (former board member), National Academies of Practice, National Association for Healthcare Quality, Northeast Florida Association for Healthcare Quality (former president), Northeast Florida Organization of Nurse Executives, Phi Kappa Phi, Sigma Theta Tau International Honor Society of Nursing, and the Southern Nursing Research Society.
+She is a manuscript reviewer for the Journal of Interprofessional Education and Practice, Journal of Research in Nursing, Nursing Economics, and Nursing Outlook.
+She was inducted as a Fellow in the American Academy of Nursing in the Fall of 2019 and inducted as a Distinguished Scholar Fellow in the National Academies of Practice in the Nursing Academy in 2021.

-Dr. Chenot serves in the community as a board member of Tobacco-Free Jacksonville and is a member of the Junior League of Jacksonville.
+Dr. Chenot serves in the community as a board member of Tobacco-Free Jacksonville.